javaguru/nexus-backend/README.md

 | nexus.backend.security.cors.exposedHeaders        |                                                                            | Link,X-Custom-Header                               | List Exposed Headers   |
 | nexus.backend.security.cors.maxAge                | 3600                                                                       | 1800                                               | Max Age cached         |

-**Noted:** allowedOrigins cannot be a wildcard '*' if credentials is at true, a list of domains need to be provided.
+**💡 Noted:** allowedOrigins cannot be a wildcard '*' if credentials is at true, a list of domains need to be provided.

 Exposed headers